 Best Way to Send Money from China to the US

-Short Answer
+Quick Answer

 Quick Comparison

-SkyRemit USD local payment through local partner banks Often within 0-1 business days after release in standard supported USD cases 79 RMB fixed fee as the core pricing anchor; easier to compare final payout before sending Passport, valid work visa or work residence permit, and individual income tax certificate More digital, easier to repeat, and easier to manage if routing or beneficiary details need checking
+| Structured platform | USD local payment through local partner banks | Fastest 2 hours during US business hours, 6 hours during China business hours in supported USD cases | Usually easier to compare final payout before sending | Passport, work-status documents, and tax-related salary support | More digital, easier to repeat, and easier to correct if beneficiary details need checking |

 Why the USD Route Changes the Answer

-Why a Platform Often Feels Easier Than a Bank
+Why a Platform Often Feels Easier Than a Bank for US Transfers

-Fees Matter, But Final Amount Matters More
+Why Final Amount Still Matters More Than Headline Fee

 How Long Does It Usually Take?

 The first transfer can still take longer because documents and review happen for the first time.
 That review time is different from payout time.
-Once the transfer is released, actual arrival still depends on the route, the receiving bank in the US, timezone timing, and US bank holidays.
+Once the transfer is released, actual arrival still depends on route, the receiving bank in the US, timezone timing, and US bank holidays.

 Important US Account Details

-1. Use the account number, not the card number.
+- Use the account number, not the card number.

-2. For ACH routing, use the routing number for direct deposit and electronic payments, not the wire routing number.
+- For ACH routing, use the routing number for direct deposit and electronic payments, not the wire routing number.

-3. If the account is joint, enter your own name in the beneficiary name field.
+- If the account is joint, enter your own name in the beneficiary name field.

-4. Make sure the account name does not contain special characters.
+- Make sure the account name does not contain special characters.

-5. Make sure the receiving account is still active before sending.
+- Make sure the receiving account is still active before sending.

 Typical Transfer Amount Range